blazethablunt/VeroDesigner/README.md

 ---

-## Project Management

-Projects can be saved and reopened later.

-You can also:

-* Give your circuit a name
-* Add a project description
-* Export PNG images from both the schematic editor and the generated Vero layout

----

 ## Circuit Data & Vero Settings

 Connection nets are automatically detected, grouped, and color-coded.
 They are displayed in the **Circuit Data** panel on the right side of the interface.